 Selling Private Schools

 In the 2023 school year, about 13% of all students in Florida attended private schools.
-There ar 2326 private schools in Florida compared to 4229 public schools.
-Private schools serve all students (K-12) with an average annual tuition of about $10,000 in Florida.
+There are 2326 private schools in Florida compared to 4229 public schools.
+Private schools serve students K-12, with an average annual tuition of about $10,000 in Florida.
 The majority of private schools are religiously oriented and some are not-for-profit.
-There is a thriving marketplace in South Florida for the sale of for-profit private schools, including pre-K, elementary through high schools, and technical colleges (especially nursing schools).
+There is a thriving marketplace in South Florida for the sale of for-profit private schools, including technical colleges (especially nursing schools).
 A private school is valued by separately determining the value of its intangible assets (or goodwill) and its real estate value (unless the school rents space).
 The license, enrollment, and staff comprise the primary components of a private school’s intangible assets.

 Licenses of Private Schools

 The Florida Department of Education stipulates that all private schools in Florida must be registered.
 Interestingly, neither the Florida Department of Education nor local public school districts license, regulate, or approve private schools in Florida.
 Rather, a private school (once established) must simply register the private school by sending their school survey to the Florida Department of Education and sending annual school surveys thereafter.
 Private schools may of course obtain further accreditations with public or private agencies, which will enhance the value of the school.
 A private school must obtain a local business license and is subject to local health and zoning requirements.